CiscoDevNet/intersight-powershell/docs/Initialize-IntersightMetricsMetricCriterion.md

 ```

 ### -IsEnabled
-Indicates if this criterion should be used for the query.
+Flag indicating if this criterion should be used for the query.

 ```yaml
 Type: bool